Babu M. Palissery

-Babu M. Palissery, born Sankaranarayan, is the eldest son of Chinnapan Nair and Amminiyamma.
-He has 4 siblings named Aniyan, Balaji, Thankamol and Raji.
-At the age of 38, he married Indira and they have two children, Aswathy Palissery and Akhil Palissery.
+Babu M. Palisseryn was born in Sankaranarayan on 13 May 1958, the eldest son of P. Raman Nair alias Chinnapan Nair and Amminiyamma.
+He had four siblings named Aniyan, Balaji, Thankamol and Raji.
+At the age of 38, he married Indira and they had two children, Aswathy and Akhil.

 In 2006 Kerala Legislative Assembly election he beat his opponent by 21,785 votes.
 In 2011 Kerala State Legislative Assembly election he beat his opponent CP John to become the Member of Kerala Legislative Assembly from Kunnamkulam for the second time.

+Palisseryn died from complications of Parkinson's disease on 14 October 2025, at the age of 67.